Criminal Law Act 1967

-The Criminal Law Act 1967 is an Act of the Parliament of the United Kingdom that made some major changes to English criminal law, as part of wider liberal reforms by the Labour government elected in 1966.
+The Criminal Law Act 1967 (c.
+58) is an act of the Parliament of the United Kingdom that made some major changes to English criminal law, as part of wider liberal reforms by the Labour government elected in 1966.
 Most of it is still in force.

 Territorial scope

-Although it is an Act of the Parliament of the United Kingdom, most of its provisions (except for some minor exceptions) apply only to England and Wales.
+Although it is an act of the Parliament of the United Kingdom, most of its provisions (except for some minor exceptions) apply only to England and Wales.

-Several of the Act's provisions were adopted, word for word, for Northern Ireland by the Criminal Law Act (Northern Ireland) 1967 (c 18) (NI) and the Criminal Justice (Miscellaneous Provisions) Act (Northern Ireland) 1968 (c 28) (NI).
+Several of the act's provisions were adopted, word for word, for Northern Ireland by the Criminal Law Act (Northern Ireland) 1967 (c.
+18) (NI) and the Criminal Justice (Miscellaneous Provisions) Act (Northern Ireland) 1968 (c.
+28) (NI).
 The Republic of Ireland similarly adopted some of its provisions, again word for word, in the Criminal Law Act 1997.

 Structure

-The Act has three parts.
+The act has three parts.
 Part I abolished the distinction between felony and misdemeanour and makes consequential provisions.
 Part II abolished a number of obsolete crimes.
 Part III contains supplementary provisions.

 Part I – Felony and misdemeanour

 This Part implements the recommendations made by the Criminal Law Revision Committee in their seventh report.

 Section 1 abolished the distinction between felonies and misdemeanours.
 Originally, all crimes in English law were categorised in a hierarchy of treason, felony, and misdemeanour, each with its own rules of procedure and evidence.
 (Treason had been brought in line with felony in 1945.)
-The 1967 Act abolished felonies and stated that all former felonies would be tried according to the rules of procedure and evidence that applied in trials and pre-trial hearings for misdemeanours, whether the felony had been committed before or after the Act was passed.
+The 1967 act abolished felonies and stated that all former felonies would be tried according to the rules of procedure and evidence that applied in trials and pre-trial hearings for misdemeanours, whether the felony had been committed before or after the act was passed.
 This also had the effect of abolishing the offences of misprision of felony and compounding a felony (but these offences were replaced with new ones in sections 4 and 5).
 Although all offences were now misdemeanours, the maximum penalties were not affected.

 Section 2 created a new category of arrestable offences, since powers of arrest had depended on whether an offence was a felony or a misdemeanour.
 Arrestable offences were defined as crimes for which the maximum sentence for an adult was five years or more.
 The section set out the circumstances in which a citizen or a constable could arrest somebody without a court warrant (police powers were more extensive than a civilian's).